Princu1999/Speech-Understanding-Assignment-2/README.md

 5) Open a pull request.

 For any major changes, please open an issue first to discuss what you would like to change.

+# License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+# Contact
+For any questions or further information, please contact:

+1) GitHub: princu1999

+2) Email: m24csa024@iitj.ac.in